cs-commons/cs-commons.github.io/documentation.md

 These instructions also assume some familiarity with [Git](http://git-scm.com).
 The [Git Documentation](http://git-scm.com/documentation) page is a good place to start.
 In addition, there are lots of other good online books and tutorials for learning about Git.

 Finally: this page describes how to create and use CS Commons content.
-The [Specfications](specifications.html) page describes the technical requirements for creating a CS Commons site or artifact.
+The [Specfications](specifications.html) page documents the full technical requirements for CS Commons sites and artifacts.

 # Installing the cs-commons script